teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/update_apps.md

    <img src="/assets/avangard/new_folder.png" alt="image-status" style="zoom:100%;" />
 4. Open the newly created folder and upload the model.cfg, model.weights and obj.names files using the action menu again.
 5. Watch the progress bar and wait for the upload to finish.

-   > When the upload is finished, ensure the file sizes are correct and representative of your local file sizes to avoid
+**Note:** When the upload is finished, ensure the file sizes are correct and representative of your local file sizes to avoid corrupt browser uploads.
-   > corrupt browser uploads.
+{: .notice--warning}

 #### Run the pipeline
 1. Browse to the [ml-ops](https://teknoir.cloud/_/devstudio/avangard-production/ml-ops/) Devstudio.
 Navigate in the